Notice

 Prior to the conference, students may opt to participate in the International Strategic Crisis Negotiation Exercise.
 The ISCNE is a diplomatic simulation produced by the U.S. Army War College, which Texas A&M University has been selected to host.
 Student delegates are divided into seven teams – each representing a nation-state – and work with a USAWC Fellow, who serves as their mentor for the exercise.
 Each of the seven delegations will represent a nation or interested global actor at a simulated peace conference facilitated by the “United Nations”.

-MSC SCONA will be hosting its 70th annual conference at Texas A&M from February 13-15, 2025.
-Our topic for our 70th Annual Conference is World in Flames: Guiding America Through A New Era of Conflict.
+MSC SCONA will be hosting its 71st annual conference at Texas A&M from February 11-14, 2026.
+Our topic for our 71st Annual Conference is Instruments of Power: American Influence on the Global Stage.

 MSC SCONA is regularly successful at bringing together students from over 20 universities, including internationally.